ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/additionaldata/idcoordinatesource.md

 coordinate, an empty optional is returned.

-## Method for calculating distances:
+## Method for retrieving near coordinates:
-The IdCoordinateSource also contains methods for calculation the distances og a given coordinate to a set of coordinates.
-All the following methods will return the closest n coordinates with their distances.
+The IdCoordinateSource also contains methods for retrieving coordinates/points that are near a given coordinate.
+All implementations of these methods in this project will use the method ``restrictToBoundingBox`` for finding and returning four corner points.

+    List<CoordinateDistance> getNearestCoordinates(Point coordinatem int n)
-    List<CoordinateDistance> getNearestCoordinates(Point coordinate, int n, ComparableQuantity<Length> distance)
+    List<CoordinateDistance> getClosestCoordinates(Point coordinate, int n, ComparableQuantity<Length> distance)
-    List<CoordinateDistance> getNearestCoordinates(Point coordinate, int n, Collection<Point> coordinates)
+    List<CoordinateDistance> calculateCoordinateDistances(Point coordinate, int n, Collection<Point> coordinates)

-1. This method is used to return the closest n coordinates within a given maximum distance.
-The method will use the given distance to calculate a bounding box and reduce the collection of all available points into a collection of points inside the bounding box.
-After that the distances to all the coordinates in the bounding box are calculated and n the closest coordinates are returned.
-If the number of found coordinates < n, this method will return less than n coordinates.
+1. This method will return the nearest n coordinates for a given coordinate.
+The method works by having a default radius that is increased with every iteration until n coordinates are found.

+2. This method will return the closest n coordinates for a given coordinate.
+Unlike the first method, this method has a defined radius, that won't be increased.
+Therefor this method can only consider the coordinates inside the bounding box around this radius.

-2. This method is used to calculate the distances to a set of give coordinates.
+3. This method is used to calculate the distances to a set of give coordinates.
 After the calculation the method will return the closest n coordinates.
-If the number of distances < n, this method will return less than n coordinates.
+If the number of distances is less than n, this method will return less than n coordinates.